redstonee/RFID-CourceProject-Device/README.md

 # RFID-CourceProject-Device
 This project is an extreeeeeeeeeeeeemely simple RFID-based sign-in system.
 This repo is the src of its device which is made with *ESP32*.
+Build it with Platform IO.